-Starting from May 13, Wizz Air will have its sixth aircraft A320 stationed at Warsaw Chopin Airport and open four new flight destinations.
+As from May 13th, low-cost company Wizz Air will begin basing the sixth aircraft A320 in Warsaw Chopin Airport and will open four new routes.

-In particular, the aircrafts belonging to the low-cost airlines will be flying from the Polish capital to Aberdeen (UK), Bari (Italy), Bristol (UK) and Reykjavik (Iceland).
+In particular, the low-coster aircraft are to fly from the Polish capital to Aberdeen (Great Britain), Bari (Italy), Bristol (Great Britain) and Reykjavík (Iceland).

-Among the other plans of Wizz Air for Warsaw is the increase in capacities by replacing the type of aircraft.
-In particular, two 180-seat A320s shall be replaced with two 230-seat A321s.
-This type of aircraft will be adopted by Wizz Air this year.
+Among the plans of Wizz Air for the Warsaw location is increasing the capacities by means of replacing the aircraft type.
+Specifically, the 180-seat A320 are to be replaced with the 230-seat A321.
+This type of aircraft will fill its place in the park of Wizz Air as soon as this year.